 Students who enroll at d.tech need to commit to d.tech's three key values: trust, care and commitment - toward themselves, one another and their work.

-How many languages can you choose from? d.tech offers Spanish, American Sign Language and Mandarin on campus.
-Some classes are taught by Skyline professors and offer free college Continuing Education credits.
+How many languages can you choose from? d.tech offers Spanish as the world language at the high school level, with some classes taught by Skyline professors which offer free college Continuing Education credits.
 Students taking independent study courses off-campus can receive credit provided the course is UC ratified and they are able to reach an accommodation with required academic studies on campus. d.tech's Success Counselor and Director of Learning guide students to achieve their World Language goals.

 Do you have a drama program?
-We offer theater courses during Intersession - including themes such as costume design, improv and voice.
-Students have written and presented plays, and a group is now working towards the first d.tech musical!
+We offer theater and musical theatre courses during Intersession - including acting, singing costume design, improv and voice.
+Students have written and presented plays.
 We have dancers, writers, singers and musicians who love to perform for the school during culminations and celebrations, as well as actors who are currently in professional productions.

 Does d.tech offer AP tests? d.tech does not offer APs.
 This is a conscious decision based on feedback from many colleges an an evolution that is taking place in College Admissions Offices.
 Students are not penalized for not taking APs when they attend a school that does not offer them, and many colleges have emphasized to d.tech that they are looking for three things in a prospective undergraduate: willingness to take on a challenge and make use of available resources, have genuine interest in a topic/activity, and interest in giving back to their community.